Skip To Main Content

 Scratch paper is given to students during the quantitative section only.

 The Iowa is computer-based.
-The test is proctor paced and audio led.
+The test is proctor paced, and audio led.
 Instructions will be delivered individually to students via the computer (audio led) which is why headphones are required.
 Students will answer questions on touch-screen computers.

 Iowa Testing Level